gbmhunter/blog/content/pcb-design/component-packages/sot-23-component-package/_index.md

 JEDEC formalized the dimensions of the SOT-23 package (and all it's variants) in the MO-178 document (with package designator `R-PDSO-G`).
 After registering, you can download this document for free from (https://www.jedec.org/standards-documents/docs/mo-178-c)[https://www.jedec.org/standards-documents/docs/mo-178-c].

+The [SOT-23F package](../sot-23f-component-package/) is closely related to the `SOT-23` put has flat leads instead of gull-wing leads.

 ## What Is The Difference Between TO-236AA And TO-236AB?

 Both `TO-236AA` and `TO-236AB` are official JEDEC names for the SOT-23-3 package.
 An image comment on Wikipedia[^wikipedia-inductiveload] states that the `TO-236AB` package is approximately 0.1mm higher.
 However it is hard to verify this claim by comparing manufacturer package dimensions, as 0.1mm is well with the manufacturing tolerances.